-Windows 9x and ME do not support deferred data writes
+Windows 9x and ME do not support deferred data writes.

-Disabling Forced Writes on a Linux server
+Disabling forced writes on Linux

 Linux servers are safer for running an operation with forced writes disabled temporarily.
 Still, do not leave it disabled once your large batch task is completed, unless you have a very robust fall-back power system.